Alanaktion/alanaktion.github.io/_posts/2017-08-11-structhub.md

 layout: post
 title: An attempt was made
 date: 2017-08-11 00:14:00
+excerpt: Over the last several months, I've been working with a good friend to start a business.
+We called that business StructHub.
 ---

 Over the last several months, I've been working with a good friend to start a business.
 We called that business StructHub.